morepath/reg/doc/usage.rst

 .. sidebar:: ``len(text)`` is not in bytes!

   Yeah, we're lying here. ``len(text)`` is not in bytes if text is in unicode.
-Just pretend that text is in ASCII only for the sake of this example, so that it's true.
+Just pretend that text is in ASCII for the sake of this example.

 If we have control over the implementation of ``Document`` and ``Folder`` we can implement this feature easily by adding a ``size``